 Two magnifying glasses are available during regular library hours at the Map Library’s circulation desk.

-Beginning in fall 2018, the University Library is scanning the indexes to all of the aerial photography sets in alphabetical order by county name.
+The Map Library has scanned all of the its indexes for Illinois county aerial photography sets flown between 1935 and 1987; they are available for use through the Library’s Digital Collections.
 Library users, especially those at a distance from Champaign-Urbana, are encouraged to use the scanned indexes to identify needed photographs and to request photographs through the web-based request form.
 The link to the form appears on each index sheet’s webpage.
 Once photographs have been retrieved from our files, the Map Library will contact requesters regarding in-library use or scanning.

 Copying Aerial Photographs

 Aerial photographs are non-circulating items, but they may be reproduced .
 The Map Library has a desktop scanner that patrons may use free of charge to scan small numbers of photos (ten or fewer).
 Please bring a flash drive if you plan to use the Map Library’s scanner.
 To scan larger numbers of items, please speak to Library staff to make arrangements to bring in desktop scanning equipment.
 Additionally, on weekdays, patrons with a current UIUC ID card may borrow up to fifty photographs for short time periods to scan in offices elsewhere on campus.
 Photographs borrowed through this mechanism must be returned by 4:30 p.m. on the day borrowed.
 Late photographs will be assessed a per item fine of $2.00 per hour overdue.

 The Library’s Digitization Services (415 Library, 217-244-2062) can digitize, scan, and photograph items upon request.Their website has a service price guide, a reproduction request form, and additional contact information for the department.
 Turnaround time on requested services is usually 10-15 business days.
 Please consult with the Map Library staff if you are interested in this reproduction option.